Whon1980-DL/shut-the-box-game/README.md

     * Image containing Purple and Rose colour is used as main background image to portrait a retro look and feel of olden day neon lights.

 * Typography
-    * Press Start 2P which has a pixel characteristic is used as main font to again keeps the retro look of the app.
+    * Press-Start-2P which has a pixel characteristic is used as main font to again keeps the retro look of the app.
-    * IBM Plex Mono which has a code style font is used in the game rules box to keep the retro look of the app as if they are reading it off an old computer command prompt.
+    * IBM-Plex-Mono which has a code style font is used in the game rules box to keep the retro look of the app as if they are reading it off an old computer command prompt.

 * Button Style
     * Rigid square boxes style is used for buttons to complement the look of pixel type font which agin keep the design to the retro concept.